teamdunno/object/README.md

 This includes type-checking at runtime, so when you compare these objects, you are very VERY safe!

+Unlike `Valibot`, `Zod` and others, this only checks types at JS.
+Some functions are supported to return as full Typescript types

 ## Current changelog
 <details>